squared-one/omniauth-unsplash/README.md

 # Omniauth::Unsplash

-This is an official OmniAuth strategy for authenticating to Unsplash.
+This is an UNofficial OmniAuth strategy for authenticating to Unsplash.
 To use it, you'll need to sign up for an OAuth2 Application ID and Secret on the [Unsplash Applications Page](https://unsplash.com/oauth/applications).